 Things to do in Port Angeles:

-1) Hoh Rain Forest and Rialto Beach in Olympic National Park (full-day guided or self-guided tour, about 7-8 hours, includes drive-time)
+1) Hoh Rain Forest and Rialto Beach in Olympic National Park (self-guided tour, about 7-8 hours, includes drive-time)

 2) A scenic flightseeing tour with Rite Bros Aviation and guided Port Angeles Underground and Heritage Tour (half-day guided tour, about 4 hours)

 From the comfort of a small plane, you'll be treated to an exclusive look at the sites and wonders of the Olympic Peninsula.
-Book a flight sightseeing tour through Black Ball Ferry Line here. then enjoy a 2-hour guided tour of the city’s downtown area.
+Book a flight sightseeing tour through Black Ball Ferry Line. then enjoy a 2-hour guided tour of the city’s downtown area.
 Your expert tour guide will captivate your group with tales of the city spanning more than 100 years, and glimpses into what remains of a long-ago era.
-Book the Underground Tour through Black Ball Ferry Line here.
+Book the Underground Tour through Black Ball Ferry Line.

 3) Explore everything Twilight (half-day self-guided tour, about 4-5 hours)

 Visit iconic Twilight destinations throughout the Olympic Peninsula.
 Check out the Forks Visitor Information Center (with Bella's red truck), stroll along First Beach in La Push, and stop for lunch/dinner at Bella Italia.
-Visit the Olympic Peninsula's website for a full guide on everything Twilight!
+Visit the Olympic Peninsula for a full guide on everything Twilight!

 4) Shopping and dinner in downtown Port Angeles